Skip to main content

 Delivery Method: Online

-This course examines the role of land agents in the public consultation process.
-Students will survey non-renewable, renewable and emerging resources to determine regulatory requirements and stakeholder engagement directives.
+This course examines the role of Land Agents in the public consultation process.
+Students will survey non-renewable energy developments to determine regulatory requirements and stakeholder engagement directives.
 A significant stakeholder in surface land management is Indigenous communities & peoples.
 Students will examine processes and protocols when land development interests are on-reserve or in traditional territory.
-Finally, students will analyze and compare issues in case-specific land development examples across jurisdictions.
+Finally, students will analyze and compare issues in case-specific land development examples in an Oil & Gas context.

 Core Course: Negotiations and Documentation SLM 7003